 Where does this occur?
-Around our hearts, because love flows from the heart, and it is love that forgives, turns the other cheek, has patience, long suffering, etc. To stop our natural, innate nature, he must stifle it by spiritually or energetically squeezing it.
+Around our hearts, because love flows from the heart, and it is love that forgives, turns the other cheek, has patience, long-suffering, etc. To stop our innate character, he must stifle it by spiritually or energetically squeezing it.
 Like a snake that coils itself around its prey, holding it hostage and squeezing the life out of it.

 In physical terms of manifestation think of what makes a person to become irritable, uneasy, or frenzied, unable to breathe freely?
-Think about it, when we are Joyful and happy, our airways are opened and unrestricted, we freely laugh, sigh, cry, sing, etc. When we are tense and nervous, the opposite happens, our breathing becomes restricted.
+Think about it, when we are joyful and happy, our airways are open and unrestricted, we freely laugh, sigh, cry, sing, etc. When we are tense and nervous, the opposite happens, our breathing becomes restricted.
 Satan knows what state the body is in when it is NOT happy, so his approach is simple – cause that same state all the time.
-So, like the serpent that he is, his tentacles wrap around hearts and squeeze, restricting our breathing and keeping us in a state of stress, thus a person possessed by Leviathan will be edgy – all the time.
+So, like the serpent he is, he wraps around hearts and squeezes, restricting our breathing and keeping us in a state of stress, thus a person possessed by Leviathan will be edgy – all the time.

 Uptight people are easily provoked.
 According to modern prophets and scripture, Satan – Leviathan – has pulled out all stops and is trying to thwart the final move of God by wrapping his tentacles around as many hearts as he can and ramping up the anger on earth.
-In turn this is decreasing the love.
-According to a recent study by AAA, Road Rage is at an all time high.
-People are being murdered over a wrong look, driving too slow, and very petty things.
-You may have noticed an increase in skid marks on the highways, which is a sign of aggressiveness, or the lack of calm.
+This is decreasing the love.
+According to a recent study by AAA, Road Rage is at an all-time high.
+People are being murdered over a wrong look, driving too slow, and other very petty things.
+You may have noticed an increase in skid marks on the roadways, which is a sign of aggressiveness, or the lack of calm.

 The following groups may be more susceptible to infiltration by Leviathan.

 Girls are most prone to becoming ruled and controlled by Leviathan because they are most concerned about their looks.
-There is tremendous pressure from magazines, movie stars, and their peers to compare themselves with others.
-Jealousy, envy, and bitterness can turn a person into a hater where they curse themselves because they don’t feel beautiful, or curse those who are.
+There is tremendous pressure from magazines, celebrities, and their peers to compare themselves with others.
+Jealousy, envy, and bitterness can turn a person into a hater where they curse themselves because they don’t feel beautiful, or curse those who they think are beautiful.
 And they might even curse God for not making them beautiful.
-Or, if they were blessed with beauty they might act superior to others.
+Or, if they were blessed with good looks they might act superior to others.
 Leviathan can infiltrate them in either scenario.